Rubix98/algodebug/backend/README.md

 `GOOGLE_CLIENT_ID` - your client id to Google API
 `GOOGLE_CLIENT_SECRET` - your client secret to Google API
-`ALGO_SECRET` - secret for generating session tokens `ORIGINS` - origins to allow cross-origin requests separated by commas
+`ALGO_SECRET` - secret for generating session tokens
-`BACKEND_PORT` - what port to use to set up http server
-`BACKEND_URL` - url to backend (used foR setting redirect url for google oauth)
-`FRONTEND_URL` - url to frontend (used for setting redirect url for google oauth)

 If you want to change these values locally, you can override them in `.env.local` file.
 Especially you can set your database connection or your secret data in `.env.local` file.